jasonmwnf/rubytesting/readme.md

 - If phone number is 11 digit numberic, strip the 1.
 If it doesn't start with 1, return nil.
 - If phone number is greater than 11 digits, return nil.
 - If phone number is less than 10 digits, return nil.

+use 'skip' keyword to run one test at a time.